-Since credit unions and banks offer most of the same products, it can be hard to determine which one is best for you.
+What’s the difference between a bank and a credit union?
+Since credit unions and banks offer many of the same products, it can be hard to determine which one is best for you.
 Let’s go over some common questions to help you decide between banks vs. credit unions.
 If you’re already a member, these might be some good items to discuss with your friends who still haven’t made the switch.

 Full disclosure: We’re a little biased on this topic.